manastalukdar/manastalukdar.github.io/website/blog/2019/09/19/growing-developing-software-engineering-teams/readme.md

 - Have a frank conversation with the employee about the team health from their perspective.
 - Ask the employee for feedback on anything the EM could do to help him/her or the team.

-The 1-1 should really be one of the primary mechanisms for the EM to keep his/her hand on the team's pulse. the EM should take notes on the conversations during these 1-1 and follow up on action items if any.
+The 1-1 should really be one of the primary mechanisms for the EM to keep his/her hand on the team's pulse.
+The EM should take notes on the conversations during these 1-1 and follow up on action items if any.

+### Formal Feedback Solicitation

+The EM should explore soliciting official feedback from multiple people for himself/herself and each team member.
+The list of people providing feedback should be determined based on:

+- Inputs from the person getting feedback.
+- Inputs from their manager.
+- Who each employee works and interacts with.

+The questions being asked as part of this official feedback should vary depending on the career position of the persons getting and giving feedback.
+The EM may at his/her discretion and that of the org's policy collate this feedback and present it to each employee in a summarized form. generally, I like to collate this into three categories:

+- Behaviors
+- Results
+- Scope for improvements

+This whole process should ideally be orchestrated using the company HR software.
+The formal feedback process may be initially at a tri/bi-annual basis.